Struggling to get interviews?

 For example, if you’re applying for a role in the tech industry, listing gaming as a personal interest is likely to get a positive response — especially if you understand how cross-platform games or peer-to-peer connections work.
 Such knowledge may even be relevant to the position.

-However, mentioning your interest in gaming when applying to a law firm can appear unprofessional.
+However, mentioning your interest in gaming when applying to a law firm appears unprofessional.

 9. Music-related activities